Matthew T. Mellon: Support for the Nazi Party

 Mellon was a supporter of the German Nazi Party and, according to Knight Ridder, was an "unabashed Nazi sympathizer", though he personally disavowed being "a Nazi agent".
 Princeton Alumni Weekly editor Datus Smith referred to Mellon as a "Nazi enthusiast".

 During the 1930s, Mellon signaled his "strong approval" of the Nazi Party and "the highest hopes for its ultimate success".
 He recounted in his diary an emotional experience attending a Wagnerian opera as a guest of Adolf Hitler, though later recalled to Koskoff his exhaustion at the frequency with which he found himself performing the Nazi salute: "we were heil-ing everything.
 Heil Hitler!
 Heil Hitler! everywhere.
 It got to be very tiresome".

 On one occasion in 1935, he decorated his berth on a transatlantic voyage with the Reich Flag.
 The same year, he declared of Hitler that "the German people, with the exception of a few loud-crying minorities who do not matter very much, have the utmost faith in him".

 In 1934, Harvard University rejected Mellon's offer to fund a scholarship for a Harvard student "for privileges of study in the New Germany".
 Mellon's scholarship offer came weeks after an identical one from Adolf Hitler's confidante Ernst Hanfstaengl was rejected by the university on perceptual grounds; Mellon stated his proposed scholarship was intended as a direct replacement for the Hanfstaengl one.

-According to Koskoff, Matthew Mellon's political views hadn't changed significantly by the time he interviewed him in the late 1970s.
+According to Koskoff, Matthew Mellon's political views had not changed significantly by the time he interviewed him in the late 1970s.
 Barry Paris wrote in 2000 that Mellon's support for the Nazi Party "embarrassed" members of the extended Mellon family.